-To provide and maintain a good working conditions and a safe and healthy working environment, the Group's safety and health policies are in line with Occupational Safety and Health Ordinance in Hong Kong and other applicable laws and regulation.
+To provide and maintain a good working condition and a safe and healthy working environment, the Group complies with Occupational Safety and Health Ordinance in Hong Kong and other applicable laws and regulation.
+The Group did not violate the relevant laws and regulations on health and safety during the Year.

-During the Year, the Group is not aware of any non-compliance with the relevant laws and regulation on occupational health and safety that have a significant impact on the Group.
-The Group has no work-related fatalities and no work-related injuries case during the Year.
+During the Year, the Group was not aware of any non-compliance with the relevant laws and regulation on occupational health and safety that had a significant impact on the Group.
+The Group had no work-related fatalities and no work-related injuries case during the Year.